dgwight/context-labs/README.md

 - I assumed that multiple values could be selected for a filter

 ## Testing

-Many more tests could be added, but I would want to make sure this was needing before spending the time on it
+Many more tests could be added, but I would want to make sure this was needing before spending the time on it.
+I made sure that components rendered with the correct props, and did a test of $emit being sent from the ClientList component as an example